rtanglao/rtDOTcom/_posts/2018-09-25-p1-hal-wine-python-code-to-launch-firefox-from-geckodriver.md

 ## Pontifications

-* Beyond [mere opening Firefox tabs from WSL](http://rolandtanglao.com/2018/09/22/p1-launchy-works-on-wsl-if-you-set-browser-environment-variable/), You can launch Firefox using Geckodriver from WSL, here's Hal Wine's code.
+* Beyond [mere opening Firefox tabs from WSL](http://rolandtanglao.com/2018/09/22/p1-launchy-works-on-wsl-if-you-set-browser-environment-variable/), You can launch Firefox using Geckodriver from WSL, here's a chat about [Hal Wine](https://twitter.com/hwine) 's code.
 * Hal wrote in chat:

 ```